deinstapel/cpupower/README.md

 Click on the CPU icon in the top bar of your Gnome shell and follow the installation instructions.
 You need to enter your root password to install a policy kit rule.
 This rule is used to set the clock frequency of your CPU with your user.

+> Warning: Installing the polkit rule for any user on your system, enables all users on your system to run
+>          the installed `cpufreqctl` tool with root permissions.
+However, other users won't be able to use
+>          this extension due to installation paths and version compatibility.
+In theory however, they are
+>          able to run the `cpufreqctl` tool of another user with root permission in the command line.

 ### Installing for another (admin) user